FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 The Apache foundation released in 2009 the [Apache Tinkerpop framework](http://tinkerpop.apache.org/) as an open source initiative, licensed under Apache License 2.0 terms.
 * [Apache Tinkerpop](http://tinkerpop.apache.org/) is a **vendor agnostic graph database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)  storage framework** using on `property graphs` as underlying data structure.
-As a framework, Tinkerpop is developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) as an abstract layer, meant to ensure vendor neutrality, allowing developers to decide about arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)itecture choices and tests while coding against a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ized interface.
+As a framework, Tinkerpop is developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) as an abstract layer, meant to ensure vendor neutrality, allowing developers to decide about arch(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/)itecture choices and tests while coding against a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ized interface.
 * [Apache Gremlin](https://tinkerpop.apache.org/docs/3.6.0/tutorials/gremlins-anatomy/) is the **query language** powering Tinkerpop and its interactions with the underlying data stored as property graphs.
 Gremlin is a `graph traversal language` optimized for speed and fast access.
 Defined by Marko Rodrigues, Gremlin language specifications are detailed in the following publication {footcite}`10.1145/2815072.2815073` and is supported by libraries available in the most popular programming language.
 Extensive documentation and training is available from the dedicated Apache project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)  pages, including a set of [`recipes`](https://tinkerpop.apache.org/docs/current/recipes/) to make the most of the Gremlin language.